carbon-language/carbon-lang/llvm/docs/ProgrammersManual.rst

 Other Map-Like Container Options
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The STL provides several other options, such as std::multimap and the various "hash_map" like containers (whether from C++ TR1 or from the SGI library).
-We never use hash_set and unordered_set because they are generally very expensive (each insertion requires a malloc) and very non-portable.
+The STL provides several other options, such as std::multimap and std::unordered_map.
+We never use containers like unordered_map because they are generally very expensive (each insertion requires a malloc).

 std::multimap is useful if you want to map a key to multiple values, but has all the drawbacks of std::map.
 A sorted vector or some other approach is almost